RyRyMc/Learn-HTML-CSS/Chapter 1 Notes.md

 ### Attributes
 Attributes appear inside the opening tag after the element.
 They are used to provide additional information about the element.

-## Setting Up the HTML Document Stucture
+## Setting Up the HTML Document Structure
 HTML documents are saved in a file ending in **.html** and follow the same structure.

 #### HTML